-Tuning shared_buffers in PostgreSQL is a pretty fundamental thing to do when setting up a high-performance server.
-In most cases adding more memory speeds up things considerably.
+UPDATED August 2023: Tuning shared_buffers in PostgreSQL is a pretty fundamental thing to do when you set up a high-performance server.
+In most cases, you add more memory to speed things up considerably.
 Many tests have shown exactly that.
-However, there are some corner cases, which are not commonly mentioned and which can cause significant performance issues in some very rare cases.
+However, there are some corner cases which are not common, and which can cause significant performance issues.

 The test script